A former Ohio hospital worker has filed a lawsuit after she was fired for refusing to get a flu shot because she's vegan.

-Poor Will’s Almanack for the first week of late summer.
+Poor Will’s Almanack for the Third Week of Deep Winter.